 Using bespoke chemistry approaches, HotSpot is developing a pipeline of first-in-class small molecules for the treatment of autoimmune and rare diseases as well as cancer.
 The company has identified regulatory hotspots across multiple target classes of importance to the pharmaceutical industry.
 HotSpot’s lead compounds include the first and only allosteric inhibitors to target PKC-theta for autoimmune diseases and S6 kinase, a critical signaling node involved in the regulation of mitochondrial and metabolic function

-As of April 2020, our Machine Algorithm algorithm helped to identify two lead targets that were drawn from our ranked shortlist of 900 targets, generated from a comprehensive scan of the entire space of human proteins.
+As of April 2020, our Machine Learning algorithm helped to identify two lead targets that were drawn from our ranked shortlist of 900 targets, generated from a comprehensive scan of the entire space of human proteins.

 A key bottleneck in drug discovery is the limited number of proteins that can be effectively targeted with drug molecules.
 HotSpot’s addresses this problem by identifying natural regulatory mechanisms at work in proteins that can be targeted with drug candidates.